coshinen/blog/pages/quotes.md

 > * Never forget what you are.
 The rest of the world will not.
 > Wear it like armor, and it can never be used to hurt you.

-> Master Shifu, Kung Fu Panda 3:
-> * If you only do what you can do, you will never be more than you are now.

-> Master Oogway, Kung Fu Panda 3:
-> * Inner peace, inner peace. itchy nose.
-Ah-choo!
-Finally, inner peace.
-Now what?

-> Master Oogway, Kung Fu Panda:
-> * Yesterday is history, tomorrow is a mystery, but today is a gift.
-That is why it is called the present.
-> * There are no accidents.
-> * One often meets his destiny on the road he takes to avoid it.
-> * Nothing is impossible.

 > Negan, The Walking Dead, Season 9 Episode 16:
 > * It's just that no one ever thinks that they're the evil one.

 > Rick Grimes, The Walking Dead, Season 8:
 > * My mercy prevails over my wrath.

-> Alan Turing, The imitation game:
-> * Sometimes it is the people no one imagines anything of who do the things that no one can imagine.

 > Raymond Fowler, The Thin Blue Line, Series 2 Episode 1, Court in the Act:
 > * Even our greatest and most revered institutions, are mixtures of good and bad.